📊 Our Test Results:

 |---|---|---|

-| Suite Team | $55/agent/month | Small support teams getting started |
+| Suite Team | $55/agent/month | Small businesses starting with ticketing |

-| Suite Growth | $89/agent/month | Growing teams needing more automation |
+| Suite Growth | $89/agent/month | Growing teams needing custom workflows |

 | Suite Professional | $115/agent/month | Advanced teams needing full analytics |

-Free trial: Yes — 14 days with full access to Suite Professional features.
+Free trial: Yes — 14 days with full access to Zendesk Suite Professional features.
 No credit card required.

 Key Benefits of Zendesk